 Minimalist design has evolved a lot since the white, black, and chrome look of the 1980s.
 There are so many iterations and interpretations of the idea of “minimalism,” and it seems that in 2020 we’re in a new age of clean, organized spaces.

 No doubt, today’s state of minimalism is inspired by a few external forces: Marie Kondo’s singular success with her book “The Life-Changing Magic of Tidying Up;” simple and clean branding for companies like Glossier, The Ordinary, and Brandless; and the “Silverlake shaman” style that’s all over Instagram.

-When you smash all of these seemingly disparate ideas together, you get minimalism in 2017—clean and warm, organized but not sterile, light and bright with subtle pops of color, and most of all, attainable at any price point.
+When you smash all of these seemingly disparate ideas together, you get minimalism in 2020—clean and warm, organized but not sterile, light and bright and most of all, attainable at any price point.
 We love that the look is inviting and unfussy, all while staying cool and uniquely minimalist.
 Keep scrolling for some of our favorite looks, and how to get them at home.

 Cut down on furniture